Semi-ATE/SCT8-docker/docs/README.md

     - `docker system prune -a --volumes`
       - `-a` is short for --all.
 Delete unused images, not just dangling ones.
       - `--volumes` Remove unused [volumes]().

-## Volumes

-Data in Docker can either be temporary or persistent.

-### Temporary data

-Data can be kept temporarily inside a Docker container in two ways.

-By default, files created by an application inside a container are stored in the writable layer of the container.
-You don’t have to set anything up.
-This is the quick and dirty way.
-Just save a file and go about your business.
-However, when you container ceases to exist, so will your data.

-You have another option if you want better performance for saving temporary data with Docker.
-If you don’t need your data to persist beyond the life of the container, a tmpfs mount is a temporary mount that uses the host’s memory.
-A tmpfs mount has the benefit of faster read and write operations.

-Many times you will want your data to exist even after the container is long gone.
-You need to persist your data.

-### Persistent Data

-There are two ways to persist data beyond the life of the container.
-One way is to bind mount a file system to the container.
-With a bind mount, processes outside Docker also can modify the data.